 It makes little difference what the actual origin of the celebration might be; the one thing we know for sure is – Memorial Day started as a celebration to honor America’s combined Civil War dead.
 By the end of WW1, it had evolved into a universal celebration of the lives of all American War Dead.

 Historians generally accept that the all-encompassing nature of today’s celebration has its origin in one of the first Decoration days.
 On April 25, 1866, a group of Confederate widows in Columbus Ga. went to the local cemetery to decorate the graves of Confederate Soldiers who had fallen in battle at Shiloh.

 The graves of Union soldiers were in a separate section and had been neglected because they were the enemy.
-The thought of some mother’s child being neglected in those graves stirred the motherly instinct in these fine ladies, and they decorated the graves of the Union Soldiers, their husbands and sons had died fighting, with the same respect an honor as their own kin.
+The thought of some mother’s child being neglected in those graves stirred the motherly instinct in these fine southern ladies, and they decorated the graves of the Union Soldiers, their husbands and sons had died fighting against, with the same respect and honor as their own kin.

 My old Omi used to tell stories of the KZ.
 She lost most of her family there, and she had a tattoo the same place as mine.
-Only hers was just a set of numbers with the words “Nur für Offiziere” below the numbers.
-She always seemed to share only the good memories, she never spoke of the horrors that happened there.
+Only hers was just a set of numbers with the words “Nur für Offiziere” below them.
+I never understood it, but She always seemed to share only the good memories, she never spoke of the horrors that happened in the Concentration Camp.
 If she was ever sad, she never showed it in public.

-I mourn my Brother and my Father, and I mourn the ones I walked with… but I stand DAMN TALL when I do it.
+This Memorial Day, I will mourn my Brother and my Father, and I will mourn the ones I walked with in the field… but I’ll stand DAMN TALL When I do it.